Bank Australia Credit Cards

 Bank Australia

 But where did Bank Australia come from?
-This is not one of the big guys, like the Big Four.
-If you’ve not heard of Bank Australia, don’t worry.
-It’s not a new bank.
-It’s an old(ish) bank with a new name.
+It’s not one of the big players, like the Big Four.
+If you haven’t heard of Bank Australia, don’t worry—it’s not a new bank.
+It’s an older bank with a new name.
 Prior to 2015, Bank Australia was known as bankmecu.
-Prior to 2011, bankmecu was known as the Members and Education Credit Union.
+And before 2011, bankmecu was known as the Members and Education Credit Union.

-History lesson over.
-What does Bank Australia offer its customers today?
-Bank Australia offers the full gamut of financial products.
-From savings and transaction accounts, to loans and insurance, to of course, credit cards.
+History lesson over—so what does Bank Australia offer its customers today?
+A full range of financial products.
+From savings and transaction accounts to loans, insurance, and of course, credit cards.
 Which is why we’re here.
 Want to know more about Bank Australia’s credit cards?
 Let’s take a look.

 Choosing a Credit Card

 Why do most people keep a credit card in their wallet?
-There can be many reasons to have a credit card.
+There can be many reasons.
 Perhaps you want to earn rewards points.
-Maybe you want to make a big purchase and pay it off using an introductory purchase offer.
-Or maybe, you simply want to buy stuff and pay it back later.
+Maybe you’re planning a big purchase and want to pay it off using an introductory purchase offer.
+Or maybe you simply want the flexibility to buy now and pay later.

-There are several kinds of credit cards available.
-The key to choosing the right credit card is to choose the right one for your spending habits.
-If you’re a big spender, a rewards card may work for you.
-If you like perks, a platinum card may be best.
-If you want to save money, a card with low interest or no annual fee could be your best bet.
+There are several types of credit cards available, and the key to choosing the right one is to match it to your spending habits.
+If you’re a big spender, a rewards card may suit you.
+If you value perks, a platinum card could be the best fit.
+And if you want to save money, a low-interest or no annual fee card might be your best bet.

-If you want to compare Bank Australia’s range of credit cards, you need to know what each one offers – and who it would work best for.
-Here goes.
+If you’re looking to compare Bank Australia’s range of credit cards, it’s important to understand what each one offers—and who it’s best suited for.
+Let’s take a look.

 Everyday Credit Cards

 First up on the list is the Bank Australia Visa Credit Card.
-This is pretty much your standard everyday credit card.
-It doesn’t offer any flashy features or pretty perks.
-It simply offers the services of a credit card – with really quite decent rates.
+This is your standard, everyday credit card.
+It doesn’t offer any flashy features or fancy perks—it simply provides the core services of a credit card, with really quite decent rates.

 Rates

-As a customer owned bank, Bank Australia can offer lower rates than other traditional banks.
-So, this is exactly what Bank Australia does.
+As a customer-owned bank, Bank Australia can offer lower rates than many traditional banks—and that’s exactly what it does.
 With its everyday Visa Credit Card, Bank Australia offers a low purchase rate and cash advance rate.
-But, why exactly should you care what rates are on offer?
+But why should you care about the rates?

-Credit cardholders who tend to carry a balance should always take note of how much they are paying in interest.
+Credit cardholders who tend to carry a balance should always take note of how much interest they’re paying.
 Each month, they pay interest on that carried balance.
-Obviously, a card with lower rates allows cardholders to pay less in interest than a card with higher rates.
-So, paying less in interest should allow them to pay down more of their balance, clearing their debt quicker.
+Naturally, a card with lower rates allows cardholders to pay less in interest compared to one with higher rates—helping them reduce their debt faster.

 Fees

-Unlike many other everyday credit cards – especially those with low interest rates – the Bank Australia Visa Credit Card also has low fees.
-Yep, with this card there is no annual fee to worry about.
-There is no late payment fee to worry about either, which is really quite unusual.
+Unlike many other everyday credit cards—especially those with low interest rates—the Bank Australia Visa Credit Card also comes with low fees.
+In fact, there’s no annual fee, and no late payment fee, which is quite rare.

 Extras

-In other words, this is just an everyday credit card.
-It provides cardholders with access to credit, while keeping costs to a minimum.
-While this does not sound terribly exciting, it does the job.
-It does all the important stuff.
-For cardholders who don’t need rewards and perks, who want to save money while still accessing credit, this could be the perfect card.
+In other words, this is a no-frills, everyday credit card.
+It gives cardholders access to credit while keeping costs down.
+While it may not be exciting, it gets the job done—and for cardholders who don’t need rewards or perks, but want to save money while maintaining access to credit, it could be the perfect choice.

 Low Interest Credit Cards

-We’ve already talked about the importance of low rates on a credit card.
-But, while the Bank Australia Visa Credit Card does offer low rates, it’s not actually classified as a low rate card.
-That honour goes to its little brother, the Bank Australia Low Rate Credit Card.
+We’ve already discussed the importance of low interest rates on a credit card.
+While the Bank Australia Visa Credit Card does offer low rates, it’s not officially classified as a low rate card.
+That title belongs to its “little brother,” the Bank Australia Low Rate Credit Card.

 Rates

-Offering even lower rates than the Visa Credit Card, the Bank Australia Low Rate Credit Card is a great option for anyone looking for a low rate card.
-It has a super low purchase rate and cash advance rate, like seriously tiny.
+Offering even lower rates than the standard Visa Credit Card, the Bank Australia Low Rate Credit Card is an excellent option for anyone looking to minimise interest charges.
+It has a very low purchase rate and cash advance rate—seriously low.

-Again, this works for cardholders who tend to carry a balance.
-Instead of paying out large amounts in interest on balances carried over each month, this card offers the opportunity to pay a little less.
-In theory, this allows cardholders to pay less in interest, to pay off more of their balance.
-Which, should lead to paying less in interest overall, and paying off the debt sooner.
+This is ideal for cardholders who tend to carry a balance.
+Instead of paying large amounts in interest on balances rolled over each month, this card allows you to pay less.
+In theory, the lower interest means more of your payment goes toward reducing the balance—helping you pay off the debt faster and spend less on interest overall.

 Fees

-As we said, credit card providers need to make money in order to provide a service.
-With lower interest rates, this card charges a higher annual fee than the Visa Credit Card.
-The annual fee is still quite affordable, but it’s worthwhile doing your sums to work out which card offers you the best way to save money.
+As mentioned earlier, credit card providers need to earn revenue to offer their services.
+Because of the lower interest rates, this card charges a slightly higher annual fee than the standard Visa Credit Card.
+The fee is still quite affordable, but it’s worth doing the math to figure out which card will save you more in the long run.

 Extras

-So, with this card you pay low interest rates and a low annual fee, and you get all the same Visa benefits as the Visa Credit Card.
-It’s worth noting that cardholders have 0 days interest free on purchases (unlike the Visa Credit Card, with up to 55 days interest free).
-This may be a deal breaker for some cardholders, so have a good think about it before applying.
+With this card, you get low interest rates, a low annual fee, and all the standard Visa benefits that come with the regular Bank Australia Visa Credit Card.
+However, it’s important to note that this card offers 0 days interest-free on purchases (unlike the standard Visa Credit Card, which provides up to 55 interest-free days).
+This could be a deal-breaker for some cardholders, so think carefully before applying.

 Platinum & Rewards Cards